ragoob/logger-injector/README.md

 ## How to install
  ### In cluster setup
-- Open build directory and copy default.properties to the build dir and populate your environment variables value
+- Open bin directory and copy default.properties to the bin dir and populate your environment variables value
 - run ``` deploy.sh ```
 ### Docker stand-alone
 - create .env file from default.properties